elzekool/talk-starting-with-progressive-webapps/slides.md

 A Service Worker is a special kind of **Web Worker** that in the background has two tasks:

-* Network proxy (this is what allows offline usage)
+* Network proxy (this is what allows offline usage).
+Better then AppCache as it is completely controlled by you.
 * Entry point for push notifications

 The Service Work spec is still in draft.
 If you have trouble sleeping, you can the last draft on https://w3c.github.io/ServiceWorker/.